loubator/ArtMolNet/README.md

 # AMoNet
-AMoNet stands for Artificial Molecular Network
+AMoNet stands for Artificial Molecular Network.

-Build, simulate and optimise molecular networks
+AMoNet can be used to build, simulate and optimise molecular networks

 Begin with Welcome.R
 Continue with Workflow.R